bioinform/varsim/README.md

 ```

 <b>Step 5:</b> Run the following command to generate the simulated genome and reads to 30x depth.
 Replace the values in square brackets with the appropriate values.
 This will take a few hours to run.
 The last --vcfs option is optional and only required if you want to add additional variants to the simluation.
+It is recommended to run GATK LeftAlignAndTrimVariants on any VCF file that is used as input.

 ```